theDrake/mazecrawler/README.md

 mazecrawler
 ===========

-A 3D, first-person, maze-navigation game for the Pebble smartwatch.
+A 3D, first-person, maze-navigation game for the Pebble smartwatch, written in C by David C. Drake (www.davidcdrake.com).